kohler/click/README.md

 On x86_64 you might achieve better performances with 1G huge pages, which must be enabled through the kernel cmdline.

+Intel NICs use entierly userspace drivers and needs to be bound to DPDK.
-To bind eth0 to DPDK:
+Eg., to bind eth0 to DPDK:

     modprobe uio_pci_generic
     dpdk/tools/dpdk_nic_bind.py --bind=uio_pci_generic eth0

-Refer to the DPDK documentation for more details about huge pages and binding devices, or use the DPDK helper located in `dpdk/tools/setup.sh`.
+Refer to the DPDK documentation for more details about huge pages and binding devices, or use the DPDK helper located in `dpdk/usertools/setup.sh`.

 Unlike most other DPDK applications, you have to pass DPDK EAL arguments between `--dpdk` and `--`, then pass Click arguments.
 As the DPDK EAL will